x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 10. After the batch status changes from **Syncing** to **Synced**, you can complete the batch.
 The batch status will then be **Completed**.
 ![batch syncing](../media/gsuite-mig-18-eac-syncing.png)

-The final step is to set a fowarding email address for each migrated user on the G Suite side, so that any messages received at their G Suite mailboxes will be sent to their new Office 365 address.
+During completion, another incremental sync is run to copy any changes that have been made to the G Suite mailbox.
+Additionally, the forwarding address that routes mail from O365 to G Suite is removed, and a forwarding address that routes mail from G Suite to O365 is added.
+This ensures that any  messages received by migrated users at their G Suite mailboxes will be sent to their new Office 365 address.
 Similarly, if any user who has not yet been migrated receives a message at their Office 365 address, the message will get routed to their G Suite mailbox.

 ## Start a G Suite migration with Exchange Online Powershell